 Approximately ninety percent of the world’s goods are transported by sea.
 Considering the increasing importance of sea transport as the main conveyor belt for goods, there are continuous efforts at global and other levels to ensure the competitiveness of this mode.

-With over seventy percent of the sea freight being containerized, containers are very critical transport units and must be safeguarded and turned around efficiently if the supply chain is to remain sustainable, efficient and fluid.
+With over seventy percent of sea freight being containerized, containers are very critical transport units and must be safeguarded and turned around efficiently if the supply chain is to remain sustainable, efficient, and fluid.
 This is a major concern for both the users and suppliers of the shipping services.

-The Container Guarantee provides a business-friendly alternative to container deposit which is accessible to customs agents, freight forwarders and shippers.
-The solution entails issuance of guarantee by Viaservice to authorized customs agents, freight forwarders and shippers upon payment of a nominal non-refundable service fee to Viaservice.
+The Container Guarantee provides a business-friendly alternative to container deposit which is accessible to customs agents, freight forwarders, and shippers.
+The solution entails the issuance of a guarantee by Viaservice to authorized customs agents, freight forwarders, and shippers upon payment of a nominal non-refundable service fee to Viaservice.